sarusani/pysonoff/README.rst

                            Inching/Momentary switch.
       -l, --level LVL  Either CRITICAL, ERROR, WARNING, INFO or DEBUG --help               Show this message and exit.
       --api_key KEY        Needed for devices not in DIY mode.
-See https://pysonoff.readthedocs.io/encryption.html

     Commands:
       discover  Discover devices in the network